November 4, 2021

 Then, we go to cache action details and set up the condition for the changeset:

 Although the use cases above may look a bit user-specific, they can be easily adjusted to any developer workflow thanks to the way Buddy's UI/UX is designed.
-The tool also offers other methods of pipeline optimization, including multi-trigger conditions that let you precisely define what should be run and when, environment variables, crucial for running scripts, deployments, and storing sensitive data, or caching data from services attached to your builds actions, greatly speeding up the execution time.
+The tool also offers other methods of pipeline optimization, including multi-condition triggers that let you precisely define what should be run and when, environment variables, crucial for running scripts, deployments, and storing sensitive data, or caching data from services attached to your builds actions, greatly speeding up the execution time.